radiantlogic-v8/documentation-new/documentation/architect-guide/virtual-view-design.md

 If a unique identifier exists (or can be defined based on a logical rule) to relate identities from one data source to another, then RadiantOne can easily join the corresponding entries together and return one complete identity.
 For instance, if a company uses an employee identification number in both its enterprise directory and its HR database, RadiantOne can match the value from each to form an aggregated entry with the attributes from both.

->**Note – if a single unique identifier does not exist across the sources, the [Global Identity Builder](getting-started-with-radiantone.md#global-identity-builder) can be used to define correlation rules and create a common identifier that RadiantOne FID can use for the join.**
+>[!note] if a single unique identifier does not exist across the sources, the [Global Identity Builder](getting-started-with-radiantone.md#global-identity-builder) can be used to define correlation rules and create a common identifier that RadiantOne FID can use for the join.

 In the example shown below, there is an Enterprise Directory and an HR database, which each contain some information about Aaron Wilson.
 There is an employee ID number which is found in both sources.
 RadiantOne uses this attribute’s value to form the join between the two underlying data sources to make a single identity with information from both.